 Additionally to above-mentioned requirements, most municipalities request some sort of proof that a former marriage was resolved legally.
 This could be the final judgement of the divorce, a divorce decree, a municipal divorce resolution, or any other official divorce documentation.

 Please ask at the municipality where you plan to remarry which documents are required.
-If these documents were issued outside Peru, see below.*
+If these documents were issued outside Peru, don't miss the explanatory note for the usage of foreign documents in Peru.*

 Be aware that some municipalities have a waiting period before divorcees can remarry.
 Some municipalities as well request a pregnancy test from women who want to get remarried within less than 300 days of their divorce.